Tending the Ache

 – Richard Rohr

-We will begin at 3pm on Friday, June 4 and conclude at 1pm on Sunday, June 7.
-To cultivate trust and containment, participation for the entire weekend is essential.
+We will begin at 4pm on Thursday, June 4 and conclude at 11am on Sunday, June 7.
+To cultivate trust and containment, participation for the entire time is essential.

 What’s included

-• Two highly trained trauma-informed facilitators, and two grief apprentice space-holders
+• Two highly trained trauma-informed facilitators, one space-holder and two assistants

-• Dinner on Friday, breakfast, lunch, and dinner on Saturday; breakfast and lunch on Sunday, plus tea and light snacks throughout the weekend.
+• Dinner on Thursday; continental breakfast, full service lunch and dinner on Friday and Saturday; continental breakfast on Sunday; plus tea and light snacks throughout the weekend.

 Pricing and cancellation policy

-Registration will close July 15 at 5pm or when the retreat fills to capacity.
+See Lodging and Accommodations below for details.
+Registration will close by May 15 at 5pm or when the retreat fills to capacity.
+Due to the remote location of this retreat, commuter options are not available.

-We recognize that this retreat is priced higher than some of our previous offerings.
-Tending the Ache is an intimate, immersive experience designed for deep, tender work with the Second Gate of Grief.
-This retreat brings in various modalities, like parts work, to help soften barriers to self-love, allowing us to tend to the exiled parts of ourselves with care and compassion.
+We recognize that this retreat is priced higher than some of our previous offerings, as it includes an additional night, allowing more time for rest, integration, and spaciousness within the work.
+Tending the Ache is an intimate, immersive experience designed for deep and tender engagement with the Second Gate of Grief.
+The extended time together supports a slower, more grounded pace as we work with multiple modalities, including parts work, to soften the barriers to self-love and gently tend to the exiled aspects of ourselves with care and compassion.

-With a group size of just 20 participants, this retreat allows for a more held and transformative experience.
+With a group size of just 20 participants, Tending the Ache allows for a more held and transformative experience.
 We deeply believe in the value of this offering and look forward to sharing this sacred space with you.

 To help protect your investment and offer peace of mind in the case of unexpected changes, we strongly encourage you to consider purchasing travel insurance.